 – know the name of the FTP server for your website.
 For example, your host may tell you that your FTP hostname is “ftp.example.com”.

 – your username or login username for your FTP account.

 – the specific directory where you need to have your files so that they can be seen by a web browser visiting your site.
 For example, your host may tell you to place the files in a subdirectory called “www” or “public_html” or even the default directory that you see when you log into your FTP site.

 So how do you upload or publish a file to your Web Server step by step:

 We will assume that you wish to upload a file called “test.php”.
 When you see “test.php” mentioned, you can substitute that name with the name of the file you wish to upload.
-FileZilla does not restrict you to uploading only files of that name.
+FileZilla, the ftp client, does not restrict you to uploading only files of that name.
 You can upload images (eg, GIF, JPG, PNG, etc), HTML files, video clips, music files (eg MP3 files, WAV files, MIDI files), PHP scripts, Perl scripts, etc.

 1. You must click the “File” menu followed by the “Site Manager” item on that menu.
 A dialog box will appear.

 2. Click the “New Site” button on that dialog box.
 This will create a new item under “My Sites” called “New FTP site”.
 Rename “New FTP site” to the name of your site if you wish.
 We used “TestSite” in this tutorial.
 This name can be anything you wish – it is not required for accessing your site but it will probably make your life easier if you change the name to that of your site rather than “New FTP site”.

 3. On the tab “General”, enter the name of your FTP server in the “Host” input box.
 If your web host told you that your FTP hostname is “ftp.example.com”, enter “ftp.example.com” into the space provided.